Accounts, letters, diaries, photographs, working notes...

-Particularly strong in ceramics, textiles and calligraphy, the archives relate to such makers as William Staite Murray, Katharine Pleydell-Bouverie, Denise and Rosemary Wren, Lucie Rie, Henry Hammond, Janet Leach in ceramics, Barron and Larcher, Ethel Mairet and Rita Beales in textiles and Edward Johnston and Irene Wellington in calligraphy.
-The papers of Robin and Heather Tanner although not relating to media within our collecting policy provide a unique insight into the life and work of a founder member of the Crafts Study Centre and his role within the history of the modern crafts movement.
+Personal papers, including letters, diaries, sketch books and photographs, support an understanding of the life and work of the crafts people associated with them.
+Particularly strong in ceramics, textiles and calligraphy, the archives relate to such makers as Bernard Leach, William Staite Murray, Katharine Pleydell-Bouverie, Michael Cardew, Denise and Rosemary Wren, Lucie Rie, Henry Hammond, Janet Leach in ceramics, Barron and Larcher, Ethel Mairet and Rita Beales in textiles, Edward Johnston and Irene Wellington in calligraphy, Romney Green and Alan Peters in furniture, and business records of the Oxshott Pottery and the Leach Pottery.
+The papers of Robin and Heather Tanner although not relating to media within our collecting policy provide a unique insight into the life and work of a founder of the Crafts Study Centre and his role within the history of the modern crafts movement.

 Collection-level descriptions of many of our archives may be found on the Archives Hub.